watir/watirbook/main/watir-in-five-minutes.md

 It really works!
 Ruby returned a string (the thing in double quotes) that contains the text from the browser address bar.
 Since I am in Croatia, *google.hr* opened.
 If you are not in the US, some other Google site could open.

 Time to click on a link.
 It is easy to explicitly say which link to click on.
-Right now I want to click on a link with the text *Google.com in English*.
+Right now I want to click on a link with the text *Google.com*.
 It gets just a bit more complicated if there are two links with the same text on the page, but we will deal with that later.
 If your browser already opened *google.com*, ignore this step.

-    > browser.a(:text => "Google.com in English").click
+    > browser.a(:text => "Google.com").click
     => []

 And *google.com* opens.